Within the UK around 6% of the whole population has diabetes.

 “Diabetes is like having a second job.
 Where you have to work 24 hours a day.
 7 days a week.
 Without a break or pay.
 For the rest of your life.” – Diabetes UK blog

-You don’t get it from “eating too much sugar”
+You don’t get type 1 diabetes from “eating too much sugar”

 “No, it’s not because I ate too much sugar as a kid, and yes, I can still eat that bit of cake.
 I can eat anything I want, and I can do pretty much what I want when I want to do it – my T1 doesn’t hold me back in any way.
 It’s a lot more than just taking a couple of insulin injections though – there’s a lot more to it.” – Connor McHarg